 2.2.1 The compact case

-For the compact case of Theorem 2.5, we obtain a rather stronger result; the reader is encouraged to identify the salient feature of compact t.d.l.c. groups which allows for this stronger result.
+For the compact case of Theorem 2.5, we obtain a stronger result.

 Theorem 2.7.
 Every compact t.d.l.c.
 Polish group admits an outer Radon probability measure that is both left and right invariant.